WildcatIP/other.js/FEATURES.md

 Capabilities which require user consent.

-- Post messages to the channel
+- Post messages to the channel with its own identity on behalf of the user
 - Configure channel properties (e.g. who can post, readonly)
 - Render a message list
 - Render an arbitrary message